dfilan/dfilan.github.io/_posts/2026-04-07-unsupervised_elicitation_challenge.md

 [Added 2026-04-18: I want people to actually try this, so I announce a prize! **The first eligible person who succeeds at the challenge will receive $100, as well as the introductory Ancient Greek textbook of their choice** (as long as it's one of the ones in [this video](https://www.youtube.com/watch?v=2vwb1wVzPec), also they can waive the book if they want).
 Offer expires June 1st 2026.]

+[Added 2026-04-19: Someone has succeeded!
+Alas there are two submissions, one that's earlier but that I need more information to discover if it's eligible, and one later one that is definitely eligible, so I can't yet announce who the winner is, but further attempts are no longer eligible for the $100 + textbook.]

 [^1]: OK it's slightly massaged: In the original version of the task, I just took a photo of the relevant part of the textbook.
 Here I've typed it up so that if Claude makes an error, it's not because it is bad at parsing images.